 In 2010, the boards of directors for the Construction Authority and Metro approved the Funding and Master Cooperative Agreements between the two agencies.
 This was a significant milestone for the project – laying out the framework and mechanisms for $810 million from Los Angeles County’s Measure R half-cent sales tax to be allocated to the project between 2010 and 2019, and also formalizing the roles and responsibilities of both agencies during design and construction of the project.

 The majority of the $810 million was used to design, build and purchase equipment to operate the Foothill Gold Line from Pasadena to Azusa; however the residual funding not used is now being used to ready the segment from Glendora to Montclair for construction.
-The Construction Authority is currently seeking the $1.2 billion needed to construct the Glendora to Montclair segment.
-As currently proposed by Los Angeles County Metro, just over $1 billion has been earmarked for the Foothill Gold Line from Glendora to the county border in Claremont in the Los Angeles County Traffic Improvement Plan, a half-cent sales tax proposal on the November 2016 ballot.
-The extension from Claremont to Montclair would need to be funded separately by San Bernardino County.
-If the Los Angeles County Traffic Improvement Plan is approved by voters, the Foothill Gold Line will be one of the first projects in the plan to break ground as early as 2017 and be completed in five to six years.
+The majority of the $1.2 billion needed to build the extension from Glendora to Montclair will come from the Los Angeles County Traffic Improvement Plan, a half-cent sales tax measure (Measure M) from Los Angeles County Metro that was approved by voters in the November 2016 election.
+Measure M includes construction funds to build the Foothill Gold Line to the county line in Claremont and fulfills Los Angeles County Metro’s commitment to complete the line as a top priority.
+The Foothill Gold Line is listed in the expenditure plan as one of the first projects to break ground under the ambitious Los Angeles County Traffic Improvement Plan that includes 40 major highway and transit projects county-wide over the next four decades.
 For more information on funding the Glendora to Montclair segment, click here.

 Click here to view the final Funding and Master Cooperative Agreement Term Sheets.